AaronCrawfis/crawfis.me/README.md

 This repo contains the HTML for the single page application I use for my personal website, [crawfis.me](https://crawfis.me).

+For a full guide on how I made my website check out my [guide on creating a website in Azure](Guide.md).

 ## Template

 To get my website started I went over to [envato themeforest](https://themeforest.net) and grabbed the [Arlo - Personal / Portfolio / Resume Template](https://themeforest.net/item/arlo-personal-portfolio-template/23175475).
 This template got me started on my website.
 From here I replaced all of the example data with my own content.